 Why sign up?

-Because you don’t have time to scroll through a billion auctions to find weird and wonderful nonsense and shout about it online.
+Because you don’t have time to scroll through a billion auctions and websites to find weird and wonderful nonsense and shout about it online.
 I mean, I don’t either, but I do it anyway.

 If — and that’s a big if — this thing takes off, I may eventually introduce a paid subscription option, but I’ll always keep a few posts free and all-inclusive.

 Be part of a community of people who share your interests.

 To find out more about the company that provides the tech for this newsletter, visit Substack.com.